ancientpathsio/ancientpaths/docs/study-guide/index.md

 - your wife needs to see commitment rather than hearing you talk about it (that includes the spiritual disciplines mentioned in these exercises)
 - your wife needs to see transformation (you cannot remain the same person-- and that only comes from God through the spiritual disciplines)
 - you must accept you cannot force your wife to remain in the marriage: nonetheless, that should have zero bearing on your seriousness to abandon a shallow relationship with Christ, and press in on cultivating a love for Christ
-- if journaling scares you because of privacy issues, have a straight-forward conversation with you wife and establish boundaries allowing you to work through your sin with God, in private
+- if journaling scares you because of privacy issues, have a straight-forward conversation with your wife and establish boundaries allowing you to work through your sin with God, in private
 - having your wife as an ally monitoring your internet/cell usage is generally a bad idea; more accountability with other men is usually a better option because you need to develop walking in the light by encouragement from other men-- not breaking your wife’s heart and discouraging her, even though you are on the right path

 I hope these videos from John Piper help orient you and your wife towards a life-long pursuit of Christ: